Mark-Guerta/ENSF380_SubwayScreenProject/README.md

 ### JUnit Testing
 <p>
   Download JUnit 5 on Eclipse using the intellisense tool.
 To run the JUnit tests, go to src\ca\ucalgary\edu\ensf380 and find the class files with test and then run each one independently.
+Test documentation can be found in TestDocumentation located in the root folder of SubScreen-main.
+  Note: When testing MySQLTest.java, ensure that the mySQL password is set to the local server's password.
 </p>